 To facilitate the application the Court provides an application form.
 Initially this form was only available in English and French, although the application could be written in any of the official languages of any of the states which are parties to the ECtHR, usually - but not necessarily - in the national language of the respondent state.
-Now it is obligatory to use to the Court completed application forms4 It is laudable that the application form is available online in 35 languages.5 The choice of languages, while reflecting the major languages spoken in the states which have ratified the ECHR, does not include all languages which have some official status in the 47 states.
+Now it is obligatory to use to the Court completed application formsii It is laudable that the application form is available online in 35 languages.iii The choice of languages, while reflecting the major languages spoken in the states which have ratified the ECHR, does not include all languages which have some official status in the 47 states.
 While Catalan as a regional language in Spain is included, all other languages are national languages.
-The application form is not available in any language of national minorities or indigenous peoples and not even in Gaelic, and Fundamental Freedoms (CETS No. 213) Explanatory Report, http://www.echr.coe.int/Documents/Protocol_15_explanatory_report_ENG.pdf.
+The application form is not available in any language of national minorities or indigenous peoples and not even in Gaelic, which has an official status both in the Republic of Ireland and in the European Union (but not with the Council of Europe, which has English and French as its official languages).
+While the basic formal requirements can be met more easily by many potential applicants thanks to these translations, this is not the case for those who speak non-national languages (with the aforementioned exception of Catalan).